IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 ![Advanced Mapping System Example](images/4.1.0/element-exception-example.png)

+In addition, clicking on error symbols within the designer tree-views (or pressing the `return` shortcut key) will also jump to location where the error could be fixed, if an obvious location exists.

 #### Apple Silicon support

 macOS releases are now published as "universal" packages which will run code natively for both Intel and Apple Silicon based Macs.